THOMASELOVE/431-classes-2023/class25/README.md

 ## Announcements

 1. Today's class will be ZOOM only.
 Check your email or Canvas for details.
-2. Grades and feedback on Lab 7 should be posted to the Course Grading Roster on our Shared Drive **by class time**.
+2. Grades and feedback on Lab 7 are posted to the Course Grading Roster on our Shared Drive.
 3. A [YouTube Playlist of Fall 2023 431 students' favorite songs](https://youtube.com/playlist?list=PL1WkTI58Hjcivws3CSv-xCLROR7-cEFgH) is now available.
     - I asked for your Favorite Song as [part of the Project B instructions](https://thomaselove.github.io/431-projectB-2023/checklist.html#a-special-note).
     - The list of songs is also posted to our Shared Drive.
 If you're not listed, please respond to my email on 12-02 asking for your favorite song.